SoftwareSecurityLab/TizenSecurity/Web/README.md

 In order to run the application, first ExpoSE should be installed.
 In order to do that, [ExpoSE docs](https://github.com/ExpoSEJS/ExpoSE) can be used.

 After installing ExpoSE, install TizEx requirements.
-To do that run the following command while being in the `/Web` directory:
+To do that run the following command while being in the `/Web` directory of TizenSecurity repository:
 ```
 pip install -r TizEx/requirements.txt
 ```